jfransp/Pokedex-refactoring/README.md

 There's still room for improvement as always but it works (:

+##

 ##### Future improvements
 Handling no network response on main pokedex screen (some message, retry button, etc); for now it just stays blank in case of no internet connection.
 Adding loadstate listeners for fragments with circular progressbar.
+Adding comments on code for clarity and educational purposes.

+##

 ###### App developed for the VentureLabs selective process code challenge.